MarcSkovMadsen/awesome-streamlit/README.md

 I try my best to govern and maintain this project in the spirit of the [Zen of Python](https://www.python.org/dev/peps/pep-0020/).

-But **i'm not an experienced open source maintainer** so helpfull suggestions are appreciated.
+But **I'm not an experienced open source maintainer** so helpfull suggestions are appreciated.

 Thanks